joaomiguelvieira/kNN-STUFF/README.md

 Under *Run*, *Run Configurations*, there should be now a profile called *System Debugger using Debug_KNN.elf on Local*.
 Select that profile and navigate to *Application*, *Advanced Options: Edit* and add a data file to be downloaded to the board before running the software.
 That file can be downloaded from another GitHub repository called [KNNSim](https://github.com/joaomiguelvieira/KNNSim/blob/master/datasets/bin/0_iris.bin).
 Set the address of that file to be `0x100000`.
 Hit *Apply*, and then hit *Run*.

-You will see an output similar to the following.
+If everything went well, you should see an output similar to the following in the output console.

 ```
 ============== SUMMARY ==============